Ecliptic: Eclipses

 Because the orbit of the Moon is inclined only about 5.145° to the ecliptic and the Sun is always very near the ecliptic, eclipses always occur on or near it.
 Because of the inclination of the Moon's orbit, eclipses do not occur at every conjunction and opposition of the Sun and Moon, but only when the Moon is near an ascending or descending node at the same time it is at conjunction (new) or opposition (full).
 The ecliptic is so named because the ancients noted that eclipses only occur when the Moon is crossing it.

 Equinoxes and solstices

 The exact instants of equinoxes and solstices are the times when the apparent ecliptic longitude (including the effects of aberration and nutation) of the Sun is 0°, 90°, 180°, and 270°.
 Because of perturbations of Earth's orbit and anomalies of the calendar, the dates of these are not fixed.

 In the constellations

-The ecliptic currently passes through the following constellations:
+The ecliptic currently passes through the following thirteen constellations:

-The constellations Cetus and Orion are not on the ecliptic, but are close enough that the Moon and planets can occasionally appear in them.
+There are twelve constellations that are not on the ecliptic, but are close enough that the Moon and planets can occasionally appear in them.